-Years of experience assured us, even before we removed any paint from this 100 year old built-in cabinet, that it was most likely made from a superior grade of oak.
-And the wood had probably been quartersawn, thus displaying a stunning surface of intricate grain structure and the “dance” of vibrant medullary rays.
+Even before we did a stitch of work on this 120-year-old cabinet, we knew from experience that what we were facing was an architectural gem.
+It would have been made, we guessed, from a superior grade of oak.
+And this wood had most likely been skillfully quartersawn so as to display a stunningly beautiful surface.
 The initial scope of the project, then—paint removal, revitalization of the natural patina, and saturation with varnish—was a wise investment of restoration dollars.

 In fact, one wonders why anyone in their right mind would have painted this gem in the first place!
-We get asked this question so often we’ve come up with a few reasons we think beautiful, antique wood elements such as this built-in cabinet have so often been, astoundingly, slathered with many layers of paint.
+We get asked this question so often, we’ve even figured out a few reasons why we think wood elements such as this cabinet have been summarily reduced to wallflower status by having been slathered with thick layers of paint.

-Not only would the process of paint removal recover a rich natural patina.
-It would also restore the crisp profiles of the intricately figured moldings: the acanthus-leaf embellished corbels, the dental and egg-and-dart moldings, and the fluted pillars with scroll-work capitals.
+Not only would the process of paint removal recover a stunningly beautiful natural patina.
+It would also restore the crisp profiles of the intricately figured moldings: the acanthus-leaf embellished corbels, the dental moldings, the egg-and-dart motif, and the fluted pillars with scroll-work capitals.

-Just as we suspected, then, removing the paint from this cabinet revealed a number of other issues, both structural and aesthetic, that also required attention, including:
+Just as we suspected, then, removing the paint from this cabinet revealed a handful of problems, both structural and aesthetic, that also required attention, including:

 - A structural problem with the frame holding the heavy beveled glass mirror in place.

 - Degraded decorative moldings, some needing repair, others needing replacement.